extenda/actions/cloud-run/README.md

 The cloud run service should be specified in a YAML file that is later used by this action.
 This allows us to keep the service specification DRY while deploying it to different environments.

+By default, the action will load `cloud-run.yaml` from the repository base directory.

 ### Fully-managed

 This example defines a Cloud Run service that runs in managed Cloud Run.